You are here: Home > Explore Cumbria > Buttermere

 Tiny Buttermere village – from the ‘lake by two pastures’ is made up of a few farms, some isolated houses, a chapel and, critically, two inns.
 Loweswater is similar, a scattering of farms and houses form a community held together by the twin magnets of its church and next-door hostelry.
 These traditional villages owe their continued existence to the National Trust, which owns much of the land and applies strict preservation orders to it.
 The only way into the valley by car is from the north via Cockermouth or through the snaking passes over Honister and Newlands Hause.

-The classic u-shaped valley and ribbon lakes were carved by huge glaciers during the Ice Age.
-It’s though Buttermere and Crummock Water were once a single lake, but fluvial deposits from
+The classic u-shaped valley and ribbon lakes of the Buttermere Valley were carved by huge glaciers during the Ice Age.
+It’s thought Buttermere and Crummock Water were once a single lake, but fluvial deposits from Sour Milk Gill and Sail Beck silted up the central section and created the rich grazing pastures that first attracted human settlement into the area.

 Ancient remains can be found at Lanthwaite Green and at the northern end of Melbreak.
 A pele tower once looked out over Crummock Water (its earthworks still visible on the ground), while the small medieval hamlet and chapel at Rannerdale has all but disappeared.
-This hidden valley was a bulwark of resistance against the invading Normans in the 11th century, but is now better known for its spectacular display of bluebells in the spring.
+This hidden valley was a bulwark of resistance against the invading Normans in the 11th century, but Rannerdale is now better known for its spectacular display of bluebells in the spring.

 Historically, it was cows rather than sheep that dominated the pasturelands.
 Gatesgarth Farm, at the foot of Fleetwith Pike, was once a medieval ‘vaccary' or dairy farm.
 Nowadays, it is one of the largest sheep farms in the area, raising flocks of Herdwicks and Swaledales on the vast acres of common land.
 Barley, oats and corn were also grown in the valley, with a corn mill (now the Bridge Hotel, Buttermere) crushing the grain to make flour.